-Dating back to the 1960s, before the internet, MIT Professor Joseph Weizenbaum created the first ever chatbot.
+Dating back to the 1960s, before the internet, programming and web development, MIT Professor Joseph Weizenbaum created the first ever chatbot.
 He designed a programme to copy human conversation by pairing scripted responses to text users entered into a computer and thus the chatbot was born.

 Becoming more conversational since the early days, Chatbots have revolutionised the customer experience with instant, personalised responses.

 Although they still lack some human aspects and the responses are not always perfect, we are able to see how beneficial they can be.